ShopBonsai/docs/docs/data/index.md

 ## Cadence

-Exports are either available once every 24 hours (default) or every 8 hours.
-To select a cadence, please specify with your point of contact at Bonsai.
+Exports are available either once every 24 hours (default) or every 8 hours.
+To select a cadence, please specify your preference to your point of contact at Bonsai.
 In either case, data is lagged by 8 hours, i.e., data made available at 16:00 UTC will cover the period from 00:00 to 08:00 UTC for the same day.

 ## Destinations

 There are three data export destinations: S3 (default/preferred), GCS, and email.
 You can choose to have one or multiple destinations for the same exports simultaneously.

-If you choose either S3 or GCS bucket as the export destination, the bucket name will be supplied to you after you confirm the destination.
+If you choose either S3 or GCS bucket as the export destination, the bucket name will be supplied to you after you confirm the destination type.

-### S3 bucket
+### S3 Bucket

 An S3 bucket provided to you by Bonsai.
 This is the default/preferred destination.